In brief

 Problem: Mixed color looks different after baking

-Solution: This is called "color shift" and some clays do this more than others (especially translucents).
-Always bake a small test chip before committing to a large batch.
-Some colors darken, some lighten - document which ones for your reference.
+Solution: This is called "color shift" and some clay lines do it more than others, with translucents drifting the most.
+Bake a small test chip before committing to a larger batch.
+Some colors darken, others lighten.
+Note which ones do which on a labeled sample so you can plan around it.

 Problem: Can't recreate a color you mixed before

-Solution: This is why we beg you to write down recipes!
-If you're trying to match an existing piece, condition a small ball of the original baked clay next to your new mix (baked clay can sit beside raw clay for comparison).
-Adjust until they match under natural light.
+Solution: Write the recipe down at the moment you mix it, including ratios and brand names.
+If you are trying to match an existing piece, condition a small ball of the original baked clay next to your new mix (baked clay can sit beside raw clay for comparison) and adjust until they match under natural light.

 Use this chart as a test-swatch prompt, not a universal ranking.
 Not all whites, blacks, and primaries behave the same once conditioned and baked.